Skip to content

 Combined with a code execution finding in give_feedback_to_desktop_commander, this server has a real dual-threat profile: find credentials, then exfiltrate them.

-After reviewing all 27 YARA detections, I categorized each one.
+After reviewing all 27 pattern detections, I categorized each one.

 Not great if you’re relying on pattern-based scanning alone.

-Detection funnel showing 27 YARA detections narrowing to 3-5 genuine concerns after removing standard MCP instructions, designed functionality, and clear false positives
+Detection funnel: 27 pattern detections narrow to 6 genuine concerns after removing 8 standard MCP instructions, 10 designed features, and 3 clear false positives — ~78% false positive rate

 All 8 “prompt injection” detections fall in this bucket.